OB-CODE/Tic-Tac-Toe/README.md

 - FIXED :sunglasses: "player [] won" still shows the winner from the previous game even when play again and reset buttons are clicked.
 - FIXED :sunglasses: Need to stop game from registering clicks once winner declared.
 - FIXED :sunglasses: Clicking on the .gameContainer changes the background - need to turn this feature off.
-- :grey_question: Show the winning combo by changing those squares in some way.
+- FIXED :sunglasses: Show the winning combo by changing those squares in some way.

 ---